openvstorage/ovs-documentation/Openvstorage/Framework documentation/readme.md

  - function as an interface and should be implemented by one of these managers

  #### Alba-asd and iSCSI manager
- These managers contain logic to function as a standalone nodes
+ These managers contain logic to function as a standalone microservice.
+Can run on different nodes, regardles of where the framework node is running.
+ When running such a service on the same node as the framework, installation of a manager plugin enables accessing the managers in the GUI via HTTP API

  #### alba-plugin and iscsi-plugin
  The plugins will allow the managers to work alongside the regular framework and integrate them in the GUI